 Some restrictions do apply when using Numbers.
 You can find specific restrictions per country on our Country Features page.

-Numbers are best used for local, two-way communication, for receiving SMS from local mobiles rather than internationally.
+Numbers are best used for local, two-way communication and for receiving SMS from local mobiles rather than internationally.

 SMS vs. Voice Numbers